Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Method

 \subsection{Stage2: Priming LLMs with Image Embeddings}

-To enable LLMs to process multimodal inputs, such as EEG and visual embeddings, we designed a projector inspired by recent advancements in vision-language models \cite{zhang2024vision}.
-Since LLMs are inherently text-based and cannot natively accept numerical embeddings, the projector transforms embeddings from the vision and EEG models ($H_{clip}$ in Stage 1 and $H_{eeg}$ in Stage 3) into the token embedding space of the LLM.
-This ensures the projected embeddings have the same dimensionality as the LLM’s token embeddings.
+To enable LLMs to process multimodal inputs, such as EEG and visual embeddings, we designed a projector inspired by recent advancements in vision-language models \cite{zhang2024vision} and is a fully connected feed-forward layer.
+Since LLMs are inherently text-based and cannot natively accept non-text embeddings, the projector transforms embeddings from the vision and EEG models into the token embedding space of the LLM.
+This ensures that the projected embeddings have the same dimensionality as the LLM’s token embeddings.

-The projector is a simple feed-forward layer that maps the embeddings into the LLM’s token space.
+The projector is a simple feed-forward layer that maps the embeddings to the LLM token space.
 These transformed embeddings are then concatenated with token embeddings extracted from the input prompt, allowing the LLM to process both text and external modality embeddings seamlessly.
 In our main setting, the input prompt is structured as follows:

 In stage 2, we first embed the tokens from the extended prompt, including the object labels, using the LLM’s token embedding layer.
+For this, text tokens are input as token IDs that were converted to dense vectors via a lookup in the LLM's\textit{ embed\_tokens} layer.
 The token embeddings, $H_{t_1}, H_{t_2}, ..., H_{t_N}$, are then augmented with multimodal embeddings.
-Specifically, the embedding for the $<image>$ token is replaced by the projected multimodal embedding $H_{mm}$, and the token embedding for the $<object\_string>$ is replaced by the embedding of the ground-truth object label.
-The multimodal embedding $H_{mm}$ is computed by projecting external embeddings (e.g., $H_{clip}$ from Stage 1) into the LLM’s token embedding space using the following transformation:
+Specifically, the embedding for the $<image>$ token is replaced by the projected multimodal embedding $H_{mm}$, and the token-embeddings for the $<object\_string>$ is replaced by the embeddings of the ground-truth object label.
+The multimodal embedding $H_{mm}$ is computed by projecting pooled embeddings from CLIP, $H_{clip}$, into the LLM’s token embedding space using the following transformation:

-Here, $\mathbf{W}_{mm}$ and $\mathbf{b}_{mm}$ represent the parameters of the projector.
+Here, $\mathbf{W}_{mm}$ and $\mathbf{b}_{mm}$ represent the projector parameters.
 Once $H_{mm}$ is computed, it is prepended to the token embeddings from the input prompt, enabling the LLM to process multimodal information.